someonesdad1/plib/README.md

 I made this repository public on 7 Mar 2022.
 I'll slowly add to it over time and fix/maintain some of the stuff.
-My intent is that this stuff will remain here for a few years after I've died or when I turn its maintenance over to a friend who said he'd be the caretaker.
-By then any content of interest to others will probably have made its way out into the world.
+My intent is that this stuff will remain here for a few years after I've died or when I turn its maintenance over to a friend who said he'd be the caretaker for it after I'm no longer able to do this.
+By then any content of interest to others will probably have made its way out into the world and he can remove the repositor when he sees fit.

 # Introduction
 This repository is a collection of python stuff I've written since 1998.